-The world around us is full of print and exciting Take advantage of everyday opportunitie the children in your life to engage with the written word
+The world around us is full of print.
+Take advantage of everyday opportunities as you are out and about to engage the children in your life with the written word.

 What is Environmental Print?